jekymin8232/vitalguardai-com/README.md

 **I do not rely on libraries or the NPM ecosystem, because they can become vulnerable to supply-chain attacks.
 In the end, I believe the safest technology is a system designed directly by an architect who takes full responsibility for their own code to the very end.**

 ### Supply-chain attacks occur because responsibility becomes too fragmented and diffused.
-**The safest technology is a simple, unified architecture where the designer can take full responsibility for the entire system.**
+**The safest technology is a simple, unified architecture where the designer can take full responsibility for the entire system.
+Conversely, the most dangerous technologies are those in which responsibility is fragmented and the systems themselves are excessively complex.**